zspencer/www.zeespencer.com/_posts/2015-07-26-effective-code-critique.md

 * [Follow up](#follow-up)

 ## Start With Compassion
-Begin each review by reflecting on the context of the person submitting the code.
+I like to begin each review by reflecting on the context of the person submitting the code.
 Are they experienced team members or novices?
 Do you have good rapport with them?
 Are they under schedule or personal or professional pressure?

-I like to start by reminding myself of a variation on the retrospective prime directive; the submitter is doing the best they can given their past experiences and current context.
-This isn't to say if the work is of poor quality they are above reproach; but that even in the absolute worst case, the submitter is not a bad actor intentionally causing harm.
+I follow that up by reminding myself of a variation on the retrospective prime directive; the submitter is doing the best they can given their past experiences and current context.
+This isn't to say the work is above reproach; but that the submitter is doing the best they can.

 ## Working Code Wins
-Code review is often used as a gate to prevent technically concerning code from entering the system.
-I believe this is a flawed approach to code review; as it introduces an unpredictable amount of latency in a workflow.
-Instead, I prefer to merge code right away, so long as the submitter has reasonable confidence that the change causes benefits from the user or business perspective.
+Code review may be used as a gate to prevent technically concerning code from entering the system.
+This is a flawed approach to code review as it introduces an unpredictable amount of latency in a workflow and implies distrust.
+I prefer to allow anyone to merge the code right away, so long as the merger has confidence that the change causes benefits from the user or business perspective.
+I ask myself the following questions:

-* Do we understand the goals of the change?
+* Do I understand the goals of the change?
-* Does it meet our understanding of their needs?
+* Does it meet my understanding of user or business needs?
-* May the change cause unintended side effects?
+* What are the changes potential unintended side effects?

-If the code can be said to be working; then it may be merged ASAP.
-This means that code review for a piece of work may continue *past* a change being released into production.

-That said, having some guidelines about what it means to be confident in a change is powerful:

 * Does the change update the user facing documentation?
 * Do tests demonstrate the features functionality?
 These don't need to go through the UI, especialls when there's reasonable confidence in the code